Filing for Divorce in New Jersey?

 We help clients resolve issues, such as:

 Unfortunately, mediation and collaboration are not possible in every situation.
-These methods are often not the best option in contested divorces or situations when divorcing spouses cannot reach an agreement.
+These methods are often not the best option in contested divorces or situations when divorcing spouses cannot reach an agreement or communicate and litigation is neceesary.

-When litigation is necessary, we stand ready to take your case to trial.
+We stand ready to take your case to trial.
 We properly prepare your case and give you reliable advice about what is most likely to happen in court.
-With more than 50 years of combined experience, we are able to properly analyze your situation and provide reliable advice.

 Helping Clients Pursue the Best Divorce Process for Them

-At D'Alessandro & Cieckiewicz, P.C. we will stand by you and guide you through the process, whether mediation is possible or litigation is necessary in your case.
+At Lori Cieckiewicz, P.C., we will stand by you and guide you through the entire process.
 We offer personalized attention and straightforward advice to help you make important decisions that will impact your life and the lives of your children in the future.

 Contact our law firm today at (201) 561-8441 to arrange a consultation.